 - a.
 If an appeal from termination is denied, the student's status shall be terminated.
-However the termination shall be stayed if the student wishes to pursue further appeal to the Senior Vice President, Health Sciences or his/her designee. - i.
-The appeal to the Senior Vice President, Health Sciences should take place within ten (10) business days of receipt of the Dean's decision, and this appeal must be based on new evidence and/or errors in procedure.
-The decision of the Senior Vice President, Health Sciences will be final. - b.
+However, the termination shall be stayed if the student wishes to pursue further appeal to the Executive Vice President of Health Sciences or their designee. - i.
+The appeal to the Executive Vice President of Health Sciences should take place within ten (10) business days of receipt of the Dean's decision, and this appeal must be based on new evidence and/or errors in procedure.
+The decision of the Executive Vice President of Health Sciences, will be final. - b.
 If an appeal from other than termination (e.g., probation, suspension) is denied, there shall be no further appeal and the student shall continue at the current status until the conditions of probation or suspension are met.